 Through these activities, we get to assess our teens in unique ways that help support each client's overall treatment process.
 Additionally, experiential activities teach them important life skills that will help them with better interactions at home with their families and with the community as a whole.

 Each young woman participates in individual therapy at least once a week where they meet with a licensed mental health clinician who provides a safe and supportive, yet challenging, environment for them to process their thoughts, feelings and experiences.
 Each clinician is trained in all Zion Hills’ therapeutic methods and will utilize them to best support healing.

-Havenwood Academy’s goal from the first day in the Program is the reunification of each young woman with her family.
-As a result, each young woman and her family will participate in critical weekly family therapy sessions.
-These sessions are designed to address unhealthy family dynamics and to lay the groundwork for lifelong and healthy family relationships.
+While in the program, each young woman and her family participate in weekly family therapy sessions.
+Since our goal from the first day in the program is family reunification, these sessions are designed to address unhealthy family dynamics and to lay the groundwork for lifelong family relationships.

-This group is designed to help young women develop higher levels of emotional resilience so they can manage the difficulties they have faced and will continue to face throughout life.
+This group is designed to help our young women develop high levels of emotional resilience to help them cope with difficulties they will face throughout life.